prerna-creator/order-service/README.md

 ## 🐳 Docker Support

-There are two Dockerfiles included:
+There is a Dockerfiles included:

 ### `Dockerfile`
 This is the standard Dockerfile to build the Node.js app image.
 It includes steps like: